Epiphone Sheraton: Sheraton II

 The Epiphone Sheraton II was introduced in 1986, and featured only one major difference – the 'Frequensator' tail piece (which was only available on only certain models) was now replaced by a fixed stop bar.
 The 'First Release' (original) Sheraton II "re-issue" became much more popular than the original Epiphone's high-end guitars, the elitist line, includes a Sheraton, although the machine heads (tuners) were less than desirable.
 Unlike the 'original' line of Sheraton guitars, which used the New Yorker-style humbucker pickups, the Sheraton II used the Gibson U.S.A. full-sized gold-plated style of humbuckers.
 During some years, approximately between 2008 and 2012, Sheraton IIs were built with three-piece necks as opposed to the more common five-piece neck.
 Currently original Sheratons are rare, but when Sheraton IIs were in production, the specifications changed immensely, including the change to Grover machine heads.

 The most recently manufactured Sheratons were John Lee Hooker signature models.
 Recently the vintage sunburst finish that many Sheratons are made in has changed colour from a black on deep red colour (shown right) to a black on orange-yellow colour.

 Sheraton II Pro

-The Epiphone Sheraton II has since been replaced by the Sheraton II Pro, the main difference being that the Alnico classic pickups in the Sheraton II were replaced with the new PRO-bucker pickups with coil-splitting, introduced in 2014.
-The volume pots have a push-pull function which allows to split the humbuckers for a single coil pickup sound.
-A further addition is a Graphtech Newbone nut which is a synthetic material that dampens string vibration less than plastic does.
+In 2014, the Epiphone Sheraton II was replaced by the Sheraton II Pro, with the Alnico classic pickups in the Sheraton II being replaced by the new ProBucker pickups with coil-splitting.
+The volume pots were also given a push-pull function, allowing the humbuckers to be split for single-coil pickup sounds, the rosewood fretboard was replaced with pau ferro and the nut was changed to a Graphtech Newbone nut, which dampens string vibration less than the previous plastic version.